xingyu-zhou/k8s-cicd/README.md

 ---

-When source codes are merged/committed to main branch, workflow of "Release_Deploy" will automatically be triggered.
+When source codes are merged/committed to main branch, workflow of "Deploy" will automatically be triggered.
 It will release a new image to ECR and make a new deployment to EKS.

 ---